|Nutritional Guidelines (per serving)|

 - 1 teaspoon/5 mL cayenne

-2. If making ahead of time, cool sauce completely and store in an air tight container for up to 5 days after preparation.
+Note: If you're making the sauce ahead of time, cool sauce completely and store in an air tight container for up to 5 days after preparation.
 Reheat in microwave for 1 minute to warm it slightly.
 Use as directed above.